 The earlywood is generally pleasant to work.
 It’s not as soft as, say, eastern white pine or that radiata stuff, but it’s not a bear, either.
 It’ll mush and smash up (for example, when chopping) if your tools aren’t particularly sharp, but it’s not a big deal.

 Most softwoods have a higher tendency to “spelch,” that is, splinter out of an end when cutting across the grain.
 SYP varies in this respect, but it’s not terrible.
 Though it’s very stiff, the fibers deform pretty evenly.
 Flattening the new bench (going cross-grain with a jointer plane) was the easiest flattening job that I’ve ever done.
 It might have helped that the bench was pretty flat to begin with, but it was a smooth, even motion, and the shavings were very uniform.

-To give you an idea of what you can expect, I took the smoothing plane shown earlier (and later), and just went at this endgrain with its 45-degree blade.
+To give you an idea of what you can expect, I took the smoothing plane shown earlier (and later), and just went at some endgrain with its 45-degree blade angle.
 This is pretty close-up; the piece is about 1/2″ thick:

 SYP machines really well.
 Here’s a sub-1mm offcut that I took with the bandsaw; this is actually two pieces glued together:

 This was with a pretty aggressive “Wood Slicer” blade.

 There is one thing I wonder about yellow pine.
 Supposedly, the jeffery pine that you see up in the Sierras is a yellow pine.
 It gets really big.
 Could it have properties like this?
 Not that I have any idea how you’d get any, especially kiln-dried.
 Maybe someone has an operation up there.
 Or maybe it would be like (or even sold as) ponderosa pine, as this is also a yellow pine.